 The Beauty of the Real: Contemporary French Actresses

 In France, an actress can work steadily from her teens through old age.
-She can start out in stories of youthful rebellion and end up, 50 years later, a screen matriarch.
-And in the process, her career will end up telling the story of a life — her own life, in a sense, with the films serving as a diary of one woman’s emotions and growth.
+She can start out in stories of youthful rebellion and end up, fifty years later, a screen matriarch.
+And in the process, her career will end up telling the story of a life — her own life, in a sense, with the films serving, as Valeria Bruni Tedeschi puts it, as a "journal in time," or diary, of one woman's emotions and growth.
 No wonder so many French actresses are beautiful.
-They’re radiant from living in a cinematic culture that values them, and values women.

 Faculty Bio